What Food is Atlanta Known For? Try These.

 Slow-smoked, meaty goodness abounds in the ATL.
 Whether you prefer tender, juicy brisket, fall-off-the-bone ribs or melt-in-your-mouth pulled pork, Texas and Kansas City ain’t got nothing over the ATL when it comes to ‘cue.
 Take your pick from our BBQ Smackdown.

 You might be able to get a burger anywhere but you won’t find these choices on just any burger menu.
 Head to Hobnob for a strawberry aioli or Southern Belle pimento cheese-topped version.
 At FLIP Burger Boutique, order the Butcher’s Cut, with Angus beef, Emmi Roth buttermilk bleu cheese, caramelized onions, soy truffle vinaigrette, frisée, pickled shallots and red wine jam.
 Pair it with one of their famous adult milkshakes.
 At Grindhouse Killer Burgers, try the Apache, with pepper jack cheese, grilled onions and New Mexico green chiles.
 Daring diners at Cypress Street Pint & Plate can order the Krispy Kreme Burger.
 If you prefer your burger dairy-free Wonderkid has got you covered, and the meatless crowd knows to head to Slutty Vegan for the One Night Stand.
+Discover more places to find the best burgers in Atlanta.

 A Southern staple, there’s no shortage of tasty options for fried chicken in the ATL.
 The place to meet over a plate during the Civil Rights movement, Paschal’s is still serving up their Famous 1947 Fried Chicken.
 Mary Mac’s Tea Room is favored for their double-battered goodness, and The Colonnade, another longtime ATL dining establishment, serves up “old-school chicken done right.”
 Busy Bee Cafe is known for their “moist, juicy and bee-licious” fried chicken and The General Muir’s version of the dish was featured in Garden & Gun.